openlogic/resque-multi-step/README.md

 just that use case.

-Using our example, say we want to commit the solr index and then unlock the blog we are converting to pirate talk.
+Using our example, say we want to commit the solr index and then unlock the blog we are converting to pirate talk once the conversion is complete.

     task = Resque::Plugins::MultiStepTask.create("pirate-take-over") do |task|
       blog.posts.each do |post|